ethereum/solc-js/README.md

 # solc-js
-Javascript bindings for the solidity compiler
+JavaScript bindings for the Solidity compiler.

-#Nodejs usage
+# Node.js Usage

-To use the latest stable version of the solidity compiler via nodejs you can install it via npm
+To use the latest stable version of the Solidity compiler via Node.js you can install it via npm:

 	npm install solc